TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 # Inter-core Virtual Ethernet via VEPA {#ethfw_intercore_vepa}
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-VEPA is supported on J784S4 only, starting from SDK 9.1.
+VEPA is supported on J784S4 and J742S2 only, starting from SDK 9.1.
 EthFw provides support to enable VEPA (Virtual Ethernet Port Aggregator) functionality with CPSW capable of _multihost_ data flow.
 _Multihost_ is a CPSW ALE feature that enables packets to be sent and received on host port.
 Multihost is the foundational feature to support VEPA.